-Stunning visual imagery from photographer Sarah Moon added to Anaïs Anaïs‘s romance –but the fragrance itself is what has kept women faithful.
+Stunning visual imagery from photographer Sarah Moon – see the vintage advertisement, above – added to Anaïs Anaïs‘s romance –but the fragrance itself is what has kept women faithful.
 It opens with bergamot, hyacinth, honeysuckle, orange blossom and a great, green gust of galbanum, before the white flowers burst into life, in its heart: lily, lily of the valley, rose, ylang-ylang, tuberose, carnation.
 An in the base of this feminine daytime classic, you’ll enjoy cedarwood, sandalwood, amber, oakmoss, incense and vetiver, delivering its long-lasting sillage.

 And there’s Amor Amor, seducing a whole new generation of Cacharel-lovers: sensual and sexy, passionate and impulsive.
-It had blogger Boisdejasmin raving: ‘If I were to select the best fruity floral perfume, it would be Cacharel Amor Amor… It veers into the Oriental family with its notes of vanilla, sandalwood and amber, but it’s such a good example of fun and bubbly that I find it hard to avoid overstatement.
+It had blogger Boisdejasmin raving: ‘If I were to select the best fruity floral perfume, it would be Cacharel Amor Amor… It veers into the Ambrée family with its notes of vanilla, sandalwood and amber, but it’s such a good example of fun and bubbly that I find it hard to avoid overstatement.
 Amor Amor is both lighthearted and sophisticated…’ And if you’ve never tried it?
-Definitely one to spritz, next time you’re scent-shopping.
+Definitely one to put on the list of must-try fragrances.

 ‘Proud to be romantic’, declares the Cacharel website.
 And rightly so: in a crazy-busy world, Cacharel has always brightened our lives and teased our senses.
 And for that we say: ‘Merçi, Cacharel…’